Mirage OS Logo

 An OCaml HTTP server, Cohttp, is currently powering this very blog.
 A simple static webserver using Cohttp is included in mirage-skeleton.

-The OCaml-TLS demonstration server announced here just a few days ago is also running atop Cohttp - source is available on Github.
+The (no longer available) OCaml-TLS demonstration server announced here just a few days ago is also running atop Cohttp - source is available on Github.

 The future